 Types of Criminal Offenses

-Although there are many different kinds of crimes, criminal acts can generally be divided into four primary categories: personal crimes, property crimes, inchoate crimes, statutory crimes, and financial crimes.
+Although there are many different kinds of crimes, criminal acts can generally be divided into five primary categories: crimes against a person, crimes against property, inchoate crimes, statutory crimes, and financial crimes.

-Personal crimes are those that result in physical or mental harm to another person.
+Crimes against a person are those that result in physical or mental harm to another person.
 They can be divided into two main categories, forms of homicide and other violent crimes.
 Where the physical harm to another individual is so severe that it causes death, a defendant may be charged with any one of several types of homicide, including, for example, first-degree murder, voluntary manslaughter, or vehicular homicide.
-Conversely violent crimes, which are also very severe, include:
+Conversely, violent crimes, which are also very severe, include:

-Property crimes typically involve interference with the property of another.
+Crimes against property typically involve interference with the property of another party.
 Although they may involve physical or mental harm to another, they primarily result in the deprivation of the use or enjoyment of property.
 Many property crimes are theft crimes, including burglary, larceny, robbery, auto theft, and shoplifting.